Cole-House/Cole-House.github.io/essays/final-project-idea.md

 - View other user’s Bios
 - View meetups you plan on attending

-There will also be an option to login as an “Organizer”, and as an “Organizer” you have the capabilities to:
+There will also be an option to login as an “Organiser”, and as an “Organiser” you have the capabilities to:
 - View all meetups
 - Post meetup for users to view and attend
 - Edit/Cancel your posted meetups